Liling: Climate

 Liling has a subtropical monsoon climate, with an average annual temperature of 18 C, total annual rainfall of 1300 to 1600 mm, a frost-free period of 288 days and annual average sunshine hours in 1500 to 1910 hours.

 Economy

 Liling is one of the most developed county-level cities in Hunan, it ranked the 60th in the Top100 of counties and county-level cities of China by comprehensive strength in 2020.
 Liling has the six-largest economy in the Hunan.
 The largest sectors of the city's economy are fireworks and porcelain manufacturing.

-As of 2016, the gross domestic product of Liling was CN￥ 58.08 billion.
+As of 2016, the gross domestic product of Liling was CN¥ 58.08 billion.
 The primary sector, including agriculture, fishing, forestry and mining, accounted for 9% of the county's GDP.
-Secondary industries, including manufacturering, construction, transport and communications, made up 28% of GDP.
+Secondary industries, including manufacturing, construction, transport and communications, made up 28% of GDP.
 And the tertiary sector of trade, finance, services and public administration, accounted for nearly 63% of GDP.